mmmanyfold/picture-room-theme/README.md

 	4. Replace everything with updated code and click **Save**.

 - Check the [Featured artist page](http://pictureroom.mcnallyjacksonstore.com/store/featured-artist) to make sure everything looks right.
+Edit the code if necessary - always edit in Github and then copy paste into Lightspeed to test your changes.

+- Once everything checks out, save the code in Github - scroll to the bottom and enter a descriptive commit message (ie. *add new featured artist Maia Ruth Lee*).
+Then commit changes.

-Edit again if necessary – make sure to include a commit message if you change anything (ie. *fix typo*)
+- If you need to change anything later on, always make sure to include a commit message (ie. *fix typo*)

-**NOTE: Changing the actual colors is a bit more complicated and requires working from the terminal.
-For now, just let me know when you're done with these steps and I will update the colors.
-Next time I'm in town I'll show you how this works!**

 ===========================================================================